SlickSaintNick/odinbook/planning.md

 - Users can comment on posts.
 - Posts should always display the post content, author, comments, and likes.
 - There should be an index page for posts, which shows all the recent posts from the current user and users they are following.
 - Users can create a profile with a profile picture.
 You may be able to get the profile picture when users sign in using OmniAuth.
-If this isn’t the case you can use Gravatar to generate the photo.
+If this isn't the case you can use Gravatar to generate the photo.
-- A user’s profile page should contain their profile information, profile photo, and posts.
+- A user's profile page should contain their profile information, profile photo, and posts.
 - There should be an index page for users, which shows all users and buttons for sending follow requests to users the user is not already following or have a pending request.
 - Set up a mailer to send a welcome email when a new user signs up.
 Use the letter_opener gem (see docs here) to test it in development mode.
 - Deploy your App to a hosting provider.